2022–23 South Pacific cyclone season: Storm names

+Retirement

+After the season, the names Judy and Kevin were retired due to the damages they caused, and were replaced with Josese and Kirio.
+Though not being named in the basin, Gabrielle was also retired from the Australian region lists, and replaced with Gemm.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2022–23 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from RSMC Nadi and/or TCWC Wellington, and all of the damage figures are in 2022 or 2023 USD.